 - The best and worst office views Britain has to offer

 Location is key when setting up a new office, and there are multiple factors which should be considered.
 Primarily, your new location should be fully accessible; are there nearby transport links and is there sufficient parking for staff who Furthermore, using local talent pools to source staff for your new office can be beneficial, so it’s important to be aware of the local resource available when choosing your location.

 While your priority should be finding a new office which can easily accommodate your existing staff, it’s important to consider any other space you may need.
-If you are likely to have clients or visitors coming to visit or for meetings, is there room for them to do so comfortably?
-It?s also important to consider how much you’re planning to expand this new team; is your new work space big enough to bring in new employees without personal space being compromised
+If you are likely to have clients or visitors coming to visit or for meetings, is there room for them to do so comfortably Its also important to consider how much you’re planning to expand this new team; is your new work space big enough to bring in new employees without personal space being compromised

-(5) Who will manage your new office?Once you?ve decided on all of the above, and youve (hopefully) secured yourself an office space, your next decision should be to decide who will run it.
+Once youve decided on all of the above, and youve (hopefully) secured yourself an office space, your next decision should be to decide who will run it.
 Ultimately, you have three options; you can run your new office yourself, you could relocate a trusted member of staff, or you could employ someone new.
 When opening our office in London, I decided to bring someone external on board, and I currently split my time as needed between our new office and our HQ.